monalabs/mona-openai/README.md

 ### Langchain support

-We currently only support monitoring OpenAI endpoints when using Langchain via monkey-patching the openai.Completion or openai.ChatCompletion before creating the LLM object.
+We currently only support monitoring OpenAI endpoints when using Langchain via monkey-patching.
 See completion_langchain_monkeypatch.py for an example.

 A more robust Langchain integration is in the works.